naver/imagestabilizer/README.md

 * Find Matching features in two images.
 There are many matching technique but I just use Bruteforce Matcher because it is simple and result is not bad in this project.
 * Last, Get geometric transformation matrix which is minimize error of transformed points.
 RANSAC is used for this process.

+All this process are simply implemented using OpenCV

 ## Screenshot
 ![demo.gif](/docs/demo.gif)